 Betty completed her PhD in Marketing and International Business at Georgia State University and joined Farmingdale State College (SUNY) as Assistant Professor of Global Business Management in September 2014.
 Betty’s research includes the roles of culture in adaptation, creativity, and intercultural interactions.
 She is particularly interested in the cultural factors on cognition, creativity, and innovation at the individual and team levels.
 As an applied scholar in the field of international management, Betty seeks to address scientific problems in a practical setting.
 Drawing various concepts from both sociology and psychology and applying them in the domain of international business management, her research is multi-disciplinary in nature, and will not only contribute to the theoretical development and knowledge enrichment of global management, but also provide managerial implications by offering practical solutions.
 Betty has published articles in Management and Organization Review, the International Journal of Business Information Systems, Asian Business & Management, Journal of Teaching in International Business, and among other outlets.
 Betty has received numerous awards and grants for teaching and research, such as 2019 Ruth B. Noller Research Grant to recognize her future research in the field of creativity.

-Betty has been the faculty advisor at FSC for the New York State Business Plan Competition since 2015.
+Betty was the faculty advisor at FSC for the New York State Business Plan Competition during 2015 to 2019.
 To drive innovation awareness and multidisciplinary collaboration on campus, Betty started workshops to engage students from all majors, such as Innovation Challenge and business pitching workshops.
 She mentors students through the business plan development process and leads students to participate in various business plan competitions from the campus to the state and national level.
 In addition, Betty is a certified facilitator of LEGO® SERIOUS PLAY® and has conducted various workshops for organizations on the subjects of developing intercultural competence and innovation in a diverse workplace.
 She also advises the International Business Club and a member of the Global NY/Tradeable Sectors work group for Long Island.